- BSX Insight

 Running Can Make You Taller!

-You will need to do your best to run high, as I’ve said before.
+You will need to do your best to run high, as we’ve said before.

-It’s not easy, especially if your condition is Morton’s neuroma or peroneal tendonitis.
+It’s difficult, especially if your condition is Morton’s neuroma or peroneal tendonitis.
 But you can do anything you put your mind to.

 Keep your eyes on the prize, increasing your height.